Technigo/project-todos/README.md

 # Project Todos

-A project which pulls together all the parts od Redux in a todo app.
+A project which pulls together all the parts of Redux in a todo app.

 ## The problem